ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var xSessionToken = MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj;  // string | Set the Session Token when calling from non-browser clients.
-A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. (optional) var cookie = ory_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==;  // string | Set the Cookie Header.
+            var xSessionToken = MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj;  // string? | Set the Session Token when calling from non-browser clients.
+A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. (optional) var cookie = ory_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==;  // string? | Set the Cookie Header.
 This is especially useful when calling this endpoint from a server-side application.
 In that scenario you must include the HTTP Cookie Header which originally was included in the request to your server.
 An example of a session in the HTTP Cookie Header is: `ory_kratos_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==`.
-It is ok if more than one cookie are included here as all other cookies will be ignored. (optional) var tokenizeAs = "tokenizeAs_example";  // string | Returns the session additionally as a token (such as a JWT)  The value of this parameter has to be a valid, configured Ory Session token template.
+It is ok if more than one cookie are included here as all other cookies will be ignored. (optional) var tokenizeAs = "tokenizeAs_example";  // string? | Returns the session additionally as a token (such as a JWT)  The value of this parameter has to be a valid, configured Ory Session token template.
 For more information head over to [the documentation](http://ory.sh/docs/identities/session-to-jwt-cors). (optional)

             try
             {